Originally published April 4, 2021, updated January 25, 2022

 The primary role of an OMS is to manage the entire order lifecycle starting from when the sales order is created to the moment when the product arrives in the customer’s hands.
 While every OMS will have its strong (and weak) areas, every solution should have some common capabilities.
 These fall into three primary categories: integration, automation, and localization.

 Because the OMS must sync data from other platforms to process orders, it needs to work well with other business systems.
 This may be your eCommerce platform, your point-of-sale (POS) systems, ERP, or shipping partner platforms.
-To process orders, the data must flow seamlessly and timely.
+To process orders, the data must flow seamlessly and timely across all business systems.
 A strong library of integrations and a robust API are required to facilitate smooth data transfer and ensure order management is as efficient as possible.

-Automation allows you to offer the shortest delivery time by identifying the ideal warehouse for shipping while keeping freight costs down.
+Automation and the use of AI in eCommerce allows you to offer the shortest delivery time by identifying the ideal warehouse for shipping while keeping freight costs down.
 When you automate, you decrease human intervention and the chances of error.
 Look for an OMS that supports workflows such as order approval processes or product and order routing.

 Whether they sell online, offline, or over multiple channels, B2B sellers rely on their ERP to manage inventory, customers, orders, and accounting data.
-ERPs centralize data from inventory management, warehousing, CRM, and accounting systems, making them a great candidate for an OMS.
+ERPs centralize data from inventory management, warehousing, CRM, accounting systems, and even production environment, making them a great candidate for an OMS.

 Even the most basic ERPs offer some order management capabilities.
-However, ERP systems provide limited customer-centric features such as support for loyalty programs, in-store fulfillment, complex order routing, returns, exchanges, and more.
+However, ERP systems provide limited customer-centric advantages and features such as support for loyalty programs, in-store fulfillment, complex order routing, returns, exchanges, and more.

 The most recent Software Review of consumer satisfaction rankings for ERP offerings places Oracle’s ERP Cloud at the top of the list, followed closely by Unit 4 ERP.